Thrilled to meet you!

 I’m a researcher, designer, and strategist.

-With nearly a decade of experience in UX, I specialize in bridging the gap between users and businesses, driving exceptional user experience.
+I specialize in bridging the gap between users and products by transforming research into exceptional user experiences.
 I’ve worked in early-stage startups and established multinational firms, across the U.S. and China.

 At the core of my UX philosophy lie two key convictions: